lchski/oct-nwtb-explorer/src/stops.md

 })
 ```

-This plot shows _all_ the wait times at a stop.
-If your stop has multiple routes serving it, see the tables below for average wait times by route.
+This plot shows _all_ the wait times at your stop(s).
+If multiple routes serve the stop(s), see the tables below for average wait times by route.

 <!-- For each stop...
     For each source...